 Senior Governance Consultant, BoardSource

-Ann Cohen is an executive business consultant who founded Ann Cohen & Associates in 1999, combining her business and nonprofit experience to enable organizations to identify and achieve their strategic goals.
+Ann Cohen is an executive business consultant who founded Ann Cohen & Associates in 1999 combining her business and nonprofit experience to enable organizations to identify and achieve their strategic goals.
+Working in partnership with her clients, she brings thought leadership and comprehensive planning for effective strategy and governance.
 Her consulting spans board development, management effectiveness, strategic planning, and comprehensive program design.
-She believes in ‘making it work’ and thus delivers the leadership training, coaching, conflict resolution, and learning required to lead, implement action, and continue the learning.
+She believes in ‘making it work’ and thus delivers the leadership training, coaching, conflict resolution and learning required to lead, implement action and continue the learning.

 Ann is also a BoardSource Senior Governance Consultant, and is a frequent contributor to BoardSource publications and knowledge forums.

 Her clients include private foundations, public charity boards, corporations and government entities.
 Ann works with chairs and key executives seeking to create a leadership culture of high performance enabling the organizations to achieve higher levels of governance, organizational excellence, and strategic focus.
 Her clients include national, regional and international organizations including the Anti-Defamation League, Alliance to Make US Healthiest, National Center for Missing & Exploited Children, Russell Berrie Foundation, Hebrew Free Loan Society, Intellectual Property Owners Association, NYU Leadership Initiative, Hillel International, DOROT, Inc., Goodwill of the Greater East Bay, Butler Family Foundation, Jewish Agency for Israel, The Washington Center, as well as the United States Department of Justice, the Department of Agriculture Hass Avocado and Cotton Boards, corporations such as BP, Thrivent Financial, Chevron, Medtronic, Cardinal IP, Crossroads Systems and SRA.